Skip to main content

 Contact Location Properties Filters

-Contact Location Properties filters allow you to segment your contacts based on their geographic data, which is either collected through cookies or through their previous orders.
+Contact Location Properties filters let you segment contacts based on their geographic data, collected either through cookies or through their previous orders.

 Use the following Location filters to segment contacts based on their geographic data: